 Health and Safety

-We want you to know that the safety and security of students are of paramount importance to everyone in the Office of Study Abroad.
+We want you to know that the safety and security of students are of paramount importance to everyone in Study Abroad & Global Engagement.
 On this page you will find information about Safety Abroad, Passport Information and Health Insurance for Study Abroad Students.

 Our staff is aware that the political environment in some countries is difficult to assess.
 We continually monitor developments in the U.S. and around the world carefully and make adjustments in our programs as conditions warrant.
 KU policy prohibits study abroad in locations where a U.S. Department of State Travel Advisory Level 3 or Level 4 has been issued.
 The classification level applied to each country can be accessed on the U.S. Department of State website.
 Information on Level 3 or Level 4 regional designations within a country is available by reading the country-specific advisory.

 You can access important health and safety information on all foreign countries from the U.S. State Department and from the Centers for Disease Control.
 We also encourage your students to sign up for the U.S. State Department's free Smart Traveler Enrollment Program (STEP) to automatically receive travel updates and country information.
 By signing up for this program, the U.S. State Department can better assist your students in case of an emergency.

 If you do not have a passport, we would suggest you consider getting one in case of an emergency.
 In the past, we have had occasions when a student has gotten sick or injured and the presence of a parent was desirable.
 While these incidents are infrequent, it is reassuring to both you and your child to know that you could reach them quickly if needed.
 And the Study Abroad & Global Engagement staff is always ready to assist your family, both in the U.S. or in a foreign country, should the need arise.
 Visit the Office of International Programs for Passport applications and more information.

 Health Insurance For Study Abroad Students